developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 		// AsyncTask and update the UI thread with current scanner state new AsyncStatusUpdate().execute(statusData);

-8. Now let's override the `onDestroy` method so we can release the EMDKManager resources:
+8. Override the `onDestroy` method to release the EMDKManager resources:

         :::java
         @Override